harel-coffee/PParMetrics-auto/README.md

 "Smart" Parallelisation Assistant (Software Metrics for Parallelism)

 # Brief project description
-This is a research project on the possibility of using machine learning techniques in order to assist a programmer in the task of manual software parallelisation.
+This is a research project on the possibility of using machine learning (ML) techniques in order to assist a programmer in the task of manual software parallelisation.
 This is not a final product quality tool, but rather a playground for the proof of concept and the assessment of idea's practical usefullness.

+# Project directory layout
+The project consists of several components wrapped up together with Bash scripts.
+The main components are:
+1) LLVM-based library module (include/, src/) computing ML feature vectors for program loops
+2) Intel C/C++ Compiler (ICC) optimization report parser (scripts/icc/), extracting loop classification labels
+3) ML scripts

 # [Project requirements]
 The project uses and is dependent upon a number of software libraries, software frameworks tools and technologies: